26th Annual Tribute to Leadership

-Michael Rendel, MD
+Michael Rendel, MD - Advisory Board Member

-Michael is the firm’s global medical director.
+Michael is the firm’s global medical advisor.
 He is also a senior managing director champion from the Human Capital Management Division for the Disability Interest Forum.
 Previously, Michael served as global head of Benefits and Wellness until 2019.
 He joined Goldman Sachs in 2009 as US medical director and was named managing director in 2013.